dominickp/DataPreflight/README.md

 Use 'data-preflight' if you installed globally or 'node path/to/repo/src/js/interface.js' if you didn't.

 ### Preflight file
 The 'preflight' action produces a preflight report.
 If the '--output' parameter is left blank, it will create the preflight in the same directory as the input file with "_preflight.html" appended.
 You may also add the optional flag '--debug' to see debug messags while the preflight runs.
+Choose between html or xml with the --format option.

 ```
-$ data-preflight --action=preflight --input=/Users/dominickpeluso/Desktop/Sample_spreadsheet.csv --output=/Users/dominickpeluso/Desktop/my_preflight.txt
+$ data-preflight --action=preflight --input=/Users/dominickpeluso/Desktop/Sample_spreadsheet.csv --output=/Users/dominickpeluso/Desktop/my_preflight.txt --format=xml

 $ data-preflight --action=preflight --input=/Users/dominickpeluso/Desktop/AnotherSheet.csv --debug
 ```